Tu Youyou – First Chinese Woman Won Nobel Prize

 Lupus erythematosus is a nasty skin disease, which not only ruins a patient’s appearance by causing red patches on the face but often damages the connective tissue in the internal organs.

-So far there is no magic solution to cure for the disease and the goal of treatment is just to control symptoms.
+So far there is no magic solution to cure the disease and the goal of treatment is just to control symptoms.

 But here came mighty Tu Youyou from China.